Table of Contents

 Device initialization

 After entering the collection interface, first point the camera at a nearby area with rich textures and slowly pan to initialize.
-Once the status in the top-left corner changes to Tracking, lift the phone to face the area to be collected, then click the start collection button.
+Once the status in the top-left corner of the panel changes to Tracking, lift the phone to face the area to be collected and click the start collection button.

 Performing collection

-After entering the shooting interface, move slowly along the planned collection path and adopt a scan-while-walking approach to ensure complete visual map coverage.
+After entering the shooting interface, move slowly according to the planned collection route and adopt a scan-while-walking approach to ensure comprehensive visual map coverage.

-- Panoramic scanning: Keep the phone at a horizontal viewing angle during collection.
+• Panoramic scanning: Keep the phone at a horizontal viewing angle during collection.
 After moving forward one meter, pause briefly.
-Turn the phone 90 degrees left from the forward view, hold for 1 second, return to the forward view, then turn 90 degrees right and hold for 1 second.
-Repeat this cycle to ensure coverage of both sides.
+Turn the phone 90 degrees to the left, hold for 1 second, return to the forward view, then turn 90 degrees to the right and hold for 1 second.
+Repeat this cycle to ensure both sides are covered.

-- High-altitude collection: If there are tall structures or landmarks in the space that the camera cannot fully capture, maintain position, adjust the angle to look up, and collect again.
+• High-altitude collection: If there are tall buildings or landmarks in the space that the camera cannot fully capture, stay in position, adjust the angle to look upward, and collect again.

 Tip

-- Collection should be a single continuous session; do not interrupt during collection.
+• Collection should be a single continuous process; do not interrupt during collection.

-- Finally, return to the starting position to close the path loop.
+• Always return to the starting position to complete the path loop.

-- The real-time trajectory display during collection helps determine if the path is closed and if the target area is covered.
+• The real-time trajectory line displayed during collection helps determine if the path is closed and if the target area is covered.

 Ending and saving